Coordinated Informed Response

-The Coordinated Informed Response (CIR) team is a trained, highly-engaged team of City of London employees, London Police Services and the community outreach agencies London CARES and 519Pursuit.
-CIR is on the streets every day, offering support and services to Londoners living unsheltered.
+Coordinated Informed Response (CIR) is a trained, highly-engaged team of City of London employees, London Police Services and contracted outreach agencies.
+CIR is on the streets and in the community every day, offering support and services to Londoners living unsheltered.
 This team also works closely with London businesses to help address challenges related to individuals that live unsheltered.

 Report an issue with an encampment